yuriibezpalko/mavproxy/README.md

 2. Install ZeroTier and join a specified network.
 3. Create a Python virtual environment.
 4. Install **MAVProxy** within the virtual environment.
+5. Establish a connection between Raspberry Pi and Pixhawk and GQC
 ---

 ## Prerequisites